Telecommunications Cyber Security and Resilience Bill Compliance Guide

 Telecommunications providers may be subject to directions for national security purposes if threats relating to network and information systems pose a risk to national security.

-Bill 329, Part 4, Section 43
+HL Bill 32, Part 4, Section 43

-Need Help with Telecommunications CSRB Compliance?
+Need Help with Telecommunications Cyber Security and Resilience Bill Compliance?